GuideDog: A Real-World Egocentric Multimodal Dataset for Blind and Low-Vision Accessibility-Aware Guidance

 To complement our automated metrics, we conduct a subjective user study to assess how well different models adhere to the \benchmarkname standards.
 As shown in \Cref{table:human_study}, we recruited 14 participants to evaluate model-generated guidance across all three \benchmarkname standards (\SOne: Describe the Surroundings, \STwo: Provide Obstacle Information, and \SThree: Provide Summary and Direction).
 The participants rated the outputs of each model on a 5-point Likert scale \cite{likert1932technique}, where a score of 1 indicates poor adherence to the standard and a score of 5 indicates excellent adherence.
 We randomly sampled 86 images from the gold labels and collected guidance outputs from each model under evaluation.

 \paragraph{Results.} Our human evaluation results align with the automated metrics while providing additional insights into model performance across specific standards.
-GPT-4o consistently received the highest ratings across all three standards, while the fine-tuned Qwen2.5-VL achieved the second-best performance.
+GPT-4o consistently received the highest ratings across all three standards.
+Gemini 2.0 Flash ranks second overall, comparable to fine-tuned Qwen2.5-VL.
+For reference, silver labels evaluated by the same protocol achieved $4.76$ (\SOne), $4.62$ (\STwo), and $4.52$ (\SThree).
 The relatively low scores for \STwo across most models highlight the challenge of accurately describing obstacles with appropriate spatial references that align with our depth perception results in \Cref{table:task2}.
-The Socratic GPT-4o shows degraded performance compared to GPT-4o, confirming our earlier finding that visual information is crucial for effective BLV guidance.
+Socratic GPT-4o performs worse than GPT-4o, confirming our earlier finding that visual information is crucial for effective BLV guidance.
 Additionally, the Socratic approach performed relatively better on \SThree, suggesting that summary and guidance may rely more on high-level reasoning than on fine-grained visual details.